morskyjezek/jezek-site/_posts/2022-07-17-interactive-neh-grants-map-demonstration.md

 title: 'Wrangling Humanities Data: An Interactive Map of NEH Awards'
 date: 2022-07-17
 permalink: /posts/2022/interactive-neh-grants-map-demonstration/
-excerpt: 'This post continues the "Wrangling NEH Data" topic and demonstrates how to create interactive maps of NEH grant data from the 1960s.'
+excerpt: 'This post in the humanities data curation series demonstrates how to create interactive maps of NEH grant data from the 1960s.'
 header:
   overlay_image: "/assets/images/binary-1280w.jpg"
   overlay_filter: 0.3